Employee Experience: Understanding and Elevating It

 What are the benefits of a positive employee experience?

 Enhancing the employee experience can yield numerous benefits for your organization.
-Below, we outline a few notable outcomes you may experience as a result of an improved employee experience:
+Consider the following notable outcomes you may experience as a result of an improved employee experience:

 1. Enhanced productivity

 Engaged employees act as drivers of amplified productivity.
-According to a study by Gallup, for example, business units with high engagement levels experience an 81 percent decrease in staff absences and a 14 percent uptick in productivity [1].
+According to a study by Gallup, for example, business units with high engagement levels experience a 78 percent decrease in staff absences and a 14 percent uptick in productivity [1].

 2. Greater customer satisfaction